Fairness and Justice

 The Ikoku Philanthropies is committed to a conception of fairness and justice via processes and procedures that ensure civil liberties and basic, civil and fundamental rights are not subject to arbitration, barter or trading, bargaining, negotiation, political calculus or voting, or to abrogation for the aggregate public good.

-Therefore, persons engaged in activity within, for, on behalf of, in reference to, and otherwise pertaining to The Ikoku Philanthropies are expected to uphold the following:
+Therefore, persons engaged in any activity involving, referring to, relating to, or otherwise pertaining to The Ikoku Philanthropies are expected to uphold the following:

 Basic Liberties and Civil Rights

 — that The Ikoku Philanthropies ensure protections of civil liberties and basic, civil and fundamental rights during evaluations hearings, interviews, investigations, reviews and other equivalent procedures and processes.

 Confidentiality and Privacy